 Fernando Catarino holds a MSc degree on Religion Studies by Catholic University of Lisbon since 2014.
 He is a junior researcher at Centre for Research in Applied Communication, Culture, and New Technologies, Universidade Lusófona de Humanidades e Tecnologias (CICANT, ULHT).
 He is also a PhD student in Communication Studies at the same university, whose main interests are health communication, e-health, m-health, e-learning, m-learning, theology and human sciences.
 As project manager he has good organizational skills and competencies, training and professional experience in managing European and national co-funded projects.
 As researcher he has participated in five international founded projects, namely: InnovaMuseum: Museums come back to the local community through Art&Food – Ref: 570516-CREA-1-2016-1-IT-CULT-COOP1; Improving Prenatal Health Communication: Engaging Men via e-Health; Creative Lab : Access to Profession for persons with Handicap – Ref: 2017-1-FR01-KA202-037386; Media Literacy for all; and Migra-TED: Migrations and human rights enhanced through Technology in Education.

-Inês Amaral is Assistant Professor at Instituto Superior Miguel Torga, serving as Vice-President of the Scientific Council and as scientific coordinator of the Graduation Degree in Multimedia.
+Inês Amaral is Associate Professor at the University of Coimbra.
 She holds a PhD in Communication Sciences – Interactive Media, by the University of Minho.
 Inês is a researcher at Communication and Society Research Centre.
 She is member of COST Action IS1402 Ageism from a Multi-National, Interdisciplinary Perspective, COST Action CA15122 Reducing Old-Age Social Exclusion, and COST Action IS1401ELN Strengthening Europeans’ capabilities by establishing the European literacy network.
 Research interests: digital media, social movements, media audiences, media and digital literacy, active ageing and new technologies.

 Ph.D.
 Ignacio Aguaded is Full Professor of Media Education and Technologies applied to Education at the University of Huelva (Spain).
 He has a degree in both Spanish Studies and Education and also holds a PhD.
 He is the founding President of Comunicar (a group of teachers and journalists that aims to raise the profile of media education), edits the Iberoamerican Journal of Media Education ‘Comunicar’ (ISSN: 1134-3478) (indexed in ERIH, Scopus and Journal Citation Reports) and is also a regular contributor to various international publications.
 He has led the Research Group «Agora», part of the Andalusia Research Plan and has conducted various research projects within the framework of Spanish and International Programmes, such as Interreg III, E-learning, and INTI, all related with the area of media education.